davist11/jQuery-One-Page-Nav/README.markdown

 	filter: ':not(.external)'
 });</pre>

+### topOffset Example:

+In an effort to bring back support for the now-deprecated scrollOffset, you may now use the `topOffset` option in conjunction with a header.
+See `top-offset.html` and `top-offset-bg-color.htm` for examples.
+<pre>$('#nav').onePageNav({
+	topOffset: {
+		selectionSelector: '.section',
+		value: 30 //typically the height of your header
+	}
+}</pre>

+A couple of known limitations:
+1. Sections may have a top/bottom border, OR a unique background (different bg than the container/sibling sections) but not both.
+2. For sections with unique backgrounds, you must add padding by using a wrapper element, see `top-offset-bg-color.htm`

 ### If you are having issues with iOS devices
 If clicking a link in the nav makes the rest of the links unclickable until you scroll, you can solve it in this hacky way: